Guyana Banking Guide 2026: Debit Cards, ATMs, Mobile Banking & More

 How do I open a bank account in Guyana?

-Visit any commercial bank branch with a valid photo ID (passport or national ID), proof of address (utility bill or bank reference letter), and a passport-sized photo.
-Some banks also require a reference letter from an existing account holder.
-The process usually takes 30-60 minutes.
+Visit any commercial bank branch with a valid photo ID (passport or Guyana national ID), proof of address (utility bill or bank reference letter), and a passport-sized photo.
+Some banks require a reference letter from an existing account holder.
+The process usually takes 30–60 minutes.
 Bring your TIN if opening a business account.

 Can I use my foreign debit card in Guyana?